I was surprised at how easy it is to travel Sri Lanka on a budget and how little I managed to spend backpacking the country.

 When you consider all the activities I managed to cram into just under three weeks, spending less than $600 on the entire trip was incredible, especially when you take into account that I visited Sri Lanka in high season.

-My itinerary involved the well-trodden south, starting in Kandy and looping my way back to Colombo.
+My 2 week Sri Lanka itinerary involved the well-trodden south, starting in Kandy and looping my way back to Colombo.
 During my time in Sri Lanka, I got to spot blue whales in Mirissa, saw wild elephants on safari, discovered the cultural richness of Kandy, enjoyed the natural eye candy Ella has to offer, and so. much. more.

 In this post, I share the total cost of backpacking Sri Lanka, including actual examples of my Sri Lanka budget to put things into perspective.
 While my trip was the backpacking type, this post will give all types of travelers a good idea of how much to budget for Sri Lanka.